Samsung DU8000 TV Review

 Yes

 The Samsung DU8000 has good post-calibration accuracy, but unfortunately, calibrating the TV doesn't do much to affect the picture.
-Using the 2-point offset and 20-point settings had no effect at all, so you're limited to using the 2-point gain setting only.
-This is unusual and is a bug that Samsung is aware of, but it currently really limits your calibration options.
+Using the 2-point offset and 20-point settings has no effect at all, so you're limited to using the 2-point gain setting only.
+This is unusual and a bug that Samsung is aware of, but it currently really limits your calibration options.

 Reds, greens, and blues are still underrepresented in darker shades of gray, and although the color temperature is a little closer to our 6500K target, it's still too cool.
 Colors are slightly more accurate, but there are still noticeable inaccuracies with magentas, reds, and blues.
 Gamma barely changed at all, so everything is still too dark.